 Assembly orders are internal orders, just like production orders, that are used to manage the assembly process and to connect the sales requirements with the involved warehouse activities.
 Assembly orders differ from other order types because they involve both output and consumption when posting.
 The assembly order header behaves similarly to an output journal line, and the assembly order lines behave similarly to consumption journal lines.

-To support a just-in-time inventory strategy and the ability to customize products to customer requests, assembly orders may be automatically created and linked as soon as the sales order line is created.
-The link between the sales demand and the assembly supply enables sales order processors to customize the assembly item on the fly, promise delivery dates according to component availability, and to post output and shipment of the assembled item directly from their sales order interface.
+To support a just-in-time inventory strategy and the ability to customise products to customer requests, assembly orders may be automatically created and linked as soon as the sales order line is created.
+The link between the sales demand and the assembly supply enables sales order processors to customise the assembly item on the fly, promise delivery dates according to component availability, and to post output and shipment of the assembled item directly from their sales order interface.
 For more information, see Sell Items Assembled to Order.

 On one sales order line, you can sell a quantity that is available and must be picked from stock together with a quantity that must be assembled to the order.
 Certain rules exist to govern the distribution of such quantities to ensure that assemble-to-order quantities take priority over inventory quantities in partial shipping.
 For more information, see the "Combination Scenarios" section in Understanding Assemble to Order and Assemble to Stock.